Parisson/TimeSide/README.rst

 TimeSide has emerged in 2010 from the `Telemeta project <http://telemeta.org>`_ which develops a free and open-source web audio CMS.

-The time decoder depends on the great `GStreamer framework <http://gstreamer.freedesktop.org/>`_.
+Some decoders and encoders depend on the great `GStreamer framework <http://gstreamer.freedesktop.org/>`_.

 APIs